shadowscatcher/shodan/README.md

 }
 ```

-- Search results contains a lot of types that are ignored by most of the existing libraries, documented where possible:
+- Search results contain a lot of types that are ignored by most of the existing libraries, documented where possible:

 ```go
 for _, match := range result.Matches {